wemake-services/meta/README.md

 ## Repeatable Software Development Process

-It is a home and the only source of truth for our [`Repeatable Software Development Process`](https://github.com/wemake-services/meta/wiki/Repeatable-Software-Development-Process) (also knows as [`RSDP`](https://github.com/wemake-services/meta/wiki/Repeatable-Software-Development-Process)).
+It is a home and the only source of truth for our [`Repeatable Software Development Process`](https://wemake.services/meta/rsdp) (also knows as [`RSDP`](https://wemake.services/meta/rsdp)).

 Here we document every possible event and action in our company.
 You can have a look at how we work.

 ## Structure

-- [`wiki`](https://github.com/wemake-services/meta/wiki) contains every process we have as detailed as possible
+- [`meta website`](https://wemake.services/meta) contains every process we have as detailed as possible
 - [`.gitlab`](https://github.com/wemake-services/meta/tree/master/.gitlab) folder contains templates for issues and merge requests
 - [`processes/`](https://github.com/wemake-services/meta/tree/master/processes) folder contains our business processes in the `BPMN` format